opencv/opencv/modules/imgproc/doc/filtering.rst

 .. c:function:: Ptr<BaseColumnFilter> getColumnSumFilter(int sumType, int dstType,                                   int ksize, int anchor=-1, double scale=1)

-    Returns box filter engine
+    Returns a box filter engine.

-    :param srcType: The source image type
+    :param srcType: Source image type.

-    :param sumType: The intermediate horizontal sum type; must have as many channels as  ``srcType``
+    :param sumType: Intermediate horizontal sum type that must have as many channels as  ``srcType`` .

-    :param dstType: The destination image type; must have as many channels as  ``srcType``
+    :param dstType: Destination image type that must have as many channels as  ``srcType`` .

-    :param ksize: The aperture size
+    :param ksize: Aperture size.

-    :param anchor: The anchor position with the kernel; negative values mean that the anchor is at the kernel center
+    :param anchor: Anchor position with the kernel.
+Negative values mean that the anchor is at the kernel center.

-    :param normalize: Whether the sums are normalized or not; see  :func:`boxFilter`
+    :param normalize: Flag specifying whether the sums are normalized or not.
+See  :func:`boxFilter` for details.

-    :param scale: Another way to specify normalization in lower-level  ``getColumnSumFilter``
+    :param scale: Another way to specify normalization in lower-level  ``getColumnSumFilter`` .

-    :param borderType: Which border type to use; see  :func:`borderInterpolate`
+    :param borderType: Border type to use.
+See  :func:`borderInterpolate` .

-The function is a convenience function that retrieves horizontal sum primitive filter with :func:`getRowSumFilter` , vertical sum filter with :func:`getColumnSumFilter` , constructs new :func:`FilterEngine` and passes both of the primitive filters there.
+The function is a convenience function that retrieves the horizontal sum primitive filter with :func:`getRowSumFilter` , vertical sum filter with :func:`getColumnSumFilter` , constructs new :func:`FilterEngine` , and passes both of the primitive filters there.
 The constructed filter engine can be used for image filtering with normalized or unnormalized box filter.

 The function itself is used by
 :func:`blur` and
 :func:`boxFilter` .

-See also:
+See Also:
-:func:`FilterEngine`,:func:`blur`,:func:`boxFilter` .
+:func:`FilterEngine`,
+:func:`blur`,
+:func:`boxFilter`

 .. index:: createDerivFilter